WebSocket

 export class ChatGateway implements IWebSocket {

-const msg = data.toString();
+const msg = message.toString();

 ctx.send(`You said: ${msg}`);